sassoftware/sas-viya-machine-learning/image_recognition/face_recognition/README.md

 ## Discussion

-**Note:** SAS Cloud Analytic Services (CAS) is the engine and associated cloud services in SAS Viya.
+**Note:** SAS Cloud Analytic Services (CAS) is the execution engine and associated cloud services in SAS Viya.
 To run the code in the following examples, you need to have a CAS server readily available.

 ### The ORL Database of Faces

 http://www.cl.cam.ac.uk/research/dtg/attarchive/facesataglance.html

+The image files are provided here in the att_faces.zip file; unzip that file to a directory named "att_faces".
 There are ten different images of each of 40 distinct subjects.
 For some subjects, the images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement).
 The files are in PGM format.

 ### NNET1_origData.ipynb